-It's estimated that more than a third of American adults have high blood pressure.
+A smart blood pressure monitor is something that an estimated third of American adults with high blood pressure should consider investing in.
 Any doctor will tell you that high blood pressure is not good since it puts you at a much higher risk of heart attack or stroke.
 Keeping track of your blood pressure used to involve going to the doctor or a pharmacy that had a working monitor you could use.
 Thankfully, with the rate at which technology is advancing, there's a wide range of smart, portable blood pressure monitors to help you and your loved ones keep better track of your health.
 Here's our pick of the best options available today.

 QardioArm has built a feature-packed BPM in a nice, compact package.
 With triple measurement readings stored in Qardio's HIPPA compliant cloud and integration with Apple Health, Samsung Health, and robust app support for iOS, Android, and even the Kindle, this is a great way to keep track of your health information.
 The device weighs just 310 grams and is powered by AAA batteries.

 iHealth makes a few different BPM's, but this is one of its more affordable options that still packs in quite a few features.
 It works on your upper arm and syncs up with your iOS or Android device.
 It fully integrates with the iHealth product family, allowing users to upload, store, and share data and trends with family or doctor.
 It boasts triple measurement averaging, a trending graph, and can also tell you your heart rate with irregular heartbeat detection.